iamsayanghosh/PID-Auto-Tuning/README.md

 # PID Controller Auto-Tuning (Python)

-This project implements automatic tuning of a PID controller using grid search optimization.
-It finds optimal values of (K_p), (K_i), and (K_d) to improve system performance based on key control metrics.
+This project implements automatic tuning of a PID controller using a grid search optimization approach.
+It computes optimal values of Kp, Ki, and Kd to improve system performance based on standard control system metrics.

 ---

 ## 📌 Overview

-A Proportional-Integral-Derivative (PID) controller is widely used in control systems to regulate output response.
+A Proportional-Integral-Derivative (PID) controller is widely used in engineering systems to regulate output response.
+However, tuning PID parameters manually can be time-consuming and inefficient.

-This project demonstrates how PID controllers can significantly improve system response by reducing rise time, settling time, and steady-state error through automated tuning.

-This project:
+This project demonstrates an automated approach to PID tuning by evaluating multiple parameter combinations and selecting the best set based on system performance.

+Key capabilities:

-* Accepts any transfer function as input
+- Accepts any user-defined transfer function
-* Simulates system response
+- Simulates closed-loop system response
-* Searches for the best PID parameters
+- Automatically tunes PID parameters
-* Optimizes performance automatically
+- Evaluates performance using standard control metrics

 ---

 ## ⚙️ Features

-* Accepts custom transfer function input
+- Supports custom transfer function input
-* Automatic PID tuning using grid search
+- Automatic PID tuning using grid search
-* Optimization-based tuning (alternative to classical methods like Ziegler–Nichols)
+- Uses optimization instead of manual tuning methods
-* Evaluates system using:
+- Evaluates system performance using:

-  * Rise Time
+  - Rise Time
-  * Settling Time
+  - Settling Time
-  * Overshoot
+  - Overshoot
-  * Steady-state error
-* Compares system behavior:

-  * Without PID
-  * With optimized PID
+  - Steady-State Error
+- Compares:
+  - Uncontrolled system
+  - Optimized PID-controlled system
+- Generates:
-* Generates response and error plots
+  - Step response plots
+  - Error vs time plots

+---

+## 🌍 Applications

+PID controllers are widely used in:

+- Industrial automation
+- Robotics and motion control
+- Temperature and process control
+- Power and electronic systems

+This project highlights how automated tuning can improve system performance without manual trial-and-error.

 ---